By René Salm

 Thirdly, the Acts of Mark shows the strong presence of a southern (Judean) tradition and quite ignores Galilee, which is mentioned only once in chapters 1-5.
 Curiously, Jesus performed miracles “many years” in and around Jerusalem.
 Then Jesus goes “from Jerusalem into Galilee.”
 This is contrary to the canonical storyboard where Jesus has a fairly short ministry, comes from Galilee and winds up in Jerusalem.
 (The south to north sequence corresponds with the putative movement of Jesus-followers/Ebionites to Pella and beyond the Jordan in I CE.)

-Some of the text’s curiosities serve to inflate the traditional figure of Mark almost into a Jesus figure himself: Mark is the herald of gnosis; he effortlessly carries out miracles; he knows “perfection.”
+Some of the text’s curiosities serve to inflate the traditional figure of Mark into a quasi-Jesus figure himself: Mark is the herald of gnosis; he effortlessly carries out miracles; he knows “perfection.”
 In one passage, Mary the mother of John-Mark is curiously evocative of Mary the mother of Jesus: she is “truly blessed and honored” when she receives the “only-begotten son and word of god” into her house…an uncanny echo of the Annunciation.

-As for Jesus, he is referred to as ho theanthrôpos, i.e. “the god-man” (chp.
+In the Acta Marci, Jesus is referred to as ho theanthrôpos, i.e. “the god-man” (chp.
 4).
 The phrase “the God Christ” occurs, as also the construction “Christ their God.”

 Finally, the Acts of Mark is violently anti-Semitic.
 It mentions “the baseless and lie-plastered betrayal of the all-brazen Jews,” and “the accursed Jews” (Chp.
 5).
+Pearson considers this aspect of the text a later expansion.

 THE DATE: So many ‘fringe’ Christian works are summarily dismissed because they continued to be edited many centuries after the turn of the era.
 Such is the case with the Acts of Mark.
-The fact that the work may rely in points upon the Acts of Barnabas (V CE)—as has been suspected—tells us little about the text as a whole, nor about elements which may long predate such late accretions.
+The fact that the work may occasionally rely upon the Acts of Barnabas (V CE)—as has been suspected—tells us little about the text as a whole, nor about elements which may long predate such late accretions.
 Indeed, after the Church had coalesced around various canonical positions, who would have added such unusual elements as Mark being a disciple of John the Baptist and a Levite?
+(See stages above.)
 Rather, must not such elements be early vestiges from a time before the Church formulated its positions?
 I discuss dating considerations at greater length here.

 NEXT—Acts of Mark: Summary